D-a-rt/d-art.fixed-price/ligo/d-art.fixed-price/README.md

 ``fa2_base * address`` : The `key` is composed of the general information of a token and a seller address.

-``fixed_price_sale`` : The `value` is composed of all the necessary information related to the sale: price and an optional address in order to list to a specific address.
+``fixed_price_sale`` : The `value` is composed of all the necessary information related to the sale: commodity and an optional address in order to list to a specific address.

 Why `buyer` in `fixed_price_sale` ?